Whisperstream vs Willow Voice

 Test it in your real apps

 Open the apps you usually dictate into, like Outlook, Word, or your editor, and try a sentence in each.
 If a word lands wrong, add an override and try again.
+You can also transcribe audio files you already have, like a recorded meeting, through the same on-device model.
 Most users settle the dictionary in one sitting.

 Frequently asked questions